Jacob A. France Professor of TortsPhone: (410) 706-1843

 JD, 1976, Harvard University

-Professor Gifford is the author or co-author of four books, including both a torts casebook and a legal negotiation text, and numerous articles about topics including mass torts, products liability, comparative fault and the liability of joint tortfeasors, and medical malpractice.
+Professor Gifford is the author or co-author of five books, including both a torts casebook and a legal negotiation text, and numerous articles about topics including mass torts, products liability, comparative fault and the liability of joint tortfeasors, how race affects the substantive law of torts, and medical malpractice.
 Along with Professor Emeritus Oscar S. Gray and Professor Christopher Robinette, Gifford prepares semi-annual updates to Harper, James, and Gray on the Law of Torts, the definitive five-volume torts treatise.
 Gifford’s book, Suing the Tobacco and Lead Pigment Industries, features a critical analysis of government tort litigation against manufacturers of products that cause public health problems such as cigarettes and lead pigment.
 Watch Professor Gifford discuss this book.
 In addition, Professor Gifford and five other faculty members recently published Get a Running Start: Your Comprehensive Guide to the First Year Curriculum.
 Gifford’s current research interests include liability arising from the operation of autonomous vehicles and other cyber-physical systems.

 Professor Gifford served as Dean on the University of Maryland School of Law from 1992 through 1999.
 He initiated the efforts to build the current law school building, obtained the legislative approval and funding for the building, raised most of the private contributions for it, and saw the building project through its initial architectural design phases.
 Under his leadership, the level of private giving to the law school quadrupled.
 Professor Gifford served both as co-chair of the American Bar Association Deans’ Workshops in 1995 and 1996 and as co-chair of the ABA Law School Development Conference in 2001.

 Professor Gifford served as Chair of the Maryland Lead Paint Poisoning Commission from 1992 until 1995, and in that role was a principal architect of Maryland’s Lead Poisoning Prevention Act.
 Later, Gifford promoted legislation designed to eliminate or reduce childhood lead poisoning in ten other states and in the United States Congress.
 He is a member of the American Law Institute.